We’re frequently astonished by how many people still think of tofu as a bland, boring food.

 Of course, you can hardly blame them if they make the mistake of eating it right out of the package, as though it’s a finished product.

-It never ceases to amaze me how many people still think of tofu as a bland, boring food.
-Of course, if they make the mistake of eating it right out of the package, as though it’s a finished product, you can hardly blame them.
-Tofu really doesn’t have a lot of flavor of its own, as it is designed to absorb other flavors.
-For that reason, you can prepare it using whatever seasonings or sauces you like, and if you know how to do it right, it really is a miracle food, because it can take so many forms, from Eggless Salad and Chunks and Cutlets to Chocolate Mousse and Chocolate Cream Pie.
+Tofu doesn’t really have a lot of flavor of its own, as it’s designed to absorb other flavors.
+It’s for that very reason, however, that tofu is a super-star in the vegan kitchen.
+You can prepare it using whatever seasonings or sauces you like, and if you know how to do it right, it can take a myriad of forms, from Eggless Salad and Chunks and Cutlets to Chocolate Mousse and Chocolate Cream Pie.

 Zucchini Mushroom Baked Omelette